 4 Phases of Risk & Reward for Emerging Tech

-To be effective - and effectively leverage technology - change leaders need to understand (and leverage) the 4 phase process that describes how "New & Unfamiliar" tech becomes "Accepted & Familiar" tech over time.
+To be effective - and effectively leverage technology - change leaders need to understand (and leverage) how "New & Unfamiliar" tech becomes "Accepted & Familiar" tech over time.
+This is a foundational aspect of the emerging tech literacy that change leaders need in order to be effective.

 - Experimentation > 2.
 Stabilization > 3.
 Adoption > 4.
 Absorption